 The ARC also met with the external and internal auditors separately, without the presence of the Management.
-These meetings enable the external auditor and internal auditors to raise issues encountered in the course of their work directly to the ARC.
+These meetings enable the external auditor and internal auditors raise issues encountered in the course of their work directly to the ARC.

-The ARC and the Board have satisfied themselves that in appointing the auditing firms for the Company and its subsidiaries, Rule 712 and 716 of the Listing Manual have been complied with.
+The ARC and the Board of directors of the Company have satisfied themselves that in appointing the auditing firms for the Company and its subsidiaries, Rule 712 and 716 of the Listing Manual have been complied with.